8 Tips To De-Stress Your December

 It’s hard for kids not to get greedy at the holidays, especially if they’re encouraged to make long lists of their desired presents.
 One answer, of course, is to limit kids to one store-bought gift (although often a grandparent will add another.)
 But what we really want for our kids is not for them to feel deprived, but to find their own holiday spirit and discover the joy of giving to others.
 Did you know that the experience of giving actually activates an area of the brain that gives us physical pleasure?

-Generosity starts with a feeling of having plenty -- emotionally, even more than materially -- and develops as we have experiences of making others happy by giving to them.
+But generosity doesn't come from guilt.
+Children begin to feel generous from the feeling of having plenty -- emotionally, even more than materially -- and develops as they have the experience of making others happy by giving to them.
 Our job as parents is to help our kids to have those experiences.
-Click here for Twelve Ways to Help Your Child Find Her Inner Angel (and the joy of giving).
+Click here to Help Your Child Find Her Inner Angel (and the joy of giving).

 Eventually, if your child is lucky, she’ll learn from experience that making someone else happy by giving to them really is more rewarding than receiving a gift herself.
-But that wisdom is something that usually develops only after one has lived long enough to feel truly gifted by life.
+But that wisdom is something that usually develops only after one has had plenty of experiences of enjoying giving to others.

 6. Take time as a family for reflection.